lisafast/lacnotredame/content/about/2021BoardReport.md

 Summary:

-* At the end of our financial year on June 31, 2021 - there was $X in the Association's bank accounts at Desjardins
-* $X in Chequing, $X in Savings and X in outstanding cheques/payments
-* Income for fiscal year was $X
+* The Lake Association has accounts with Desjardins and at June 30, 2021 the chequing account balance was $2,029 and the savings account was $3,133
-* $670 from 67 memberships, $X interest and $230 in donations towards water testing
+* During the fiscal year we had a high number of annual membership fees and donations totalling $980 ($670 from 67 memberships and $230 in donations)
-* Expenses were $X
-* Minor:  $X for web hosting, $35 for Entreprises Quebec registration, and $X for bank fees.
-* Water testing: $
+* The primary expenses related to $696 for independent water testing at various locations around the lake, and $740 for purchase of additional yellow buoys and heavier anchors to identify areas with a high concentration of Milfoil plant growth and to prevent motor boats from going through this part of the lake.
+(The $740 was payable at June 30th from the balance noted above).

 Move to accept Treasurer’s report: